This is a complete guide to the WCAG (Web Content Accessibility Guidelines) in 2024

 The standard recommended level of compliance, and the level most often legally required for websites, is AA, which includes the requirements of A but takes it a step further.

 One example of a requirement for an AA rating is to explain the connection between text and images that appear on your site; Without this explanation, screen readers would be unable to connect a piece of content to a corresponding image.
 You will also need to ensure the text on your website meets color contrast requirements.

 Lastly, the AAA rating is the gold standard and the highest level of compliance.
 Typically this level is hard to achieve, and AAA websites are usually reserved for certain government institutions, banks, and specialist websites.
 Having an AAA rating indicates your website has achieved the highest level of digital compliance.

-Under each of the four main principles, there is an associated conformity level assigned.
-This functions as success criteria and is available at three levels: A (the lowest), AA, and AAA (the highest).
+Under each of the four main principles, there are guidelines mentioned.
+And under each guideline, there are several Success Criteria listed, which are the actionable items and have an associated conformance level.
+There are three levels of conformance: A (the lowest), AA, and AAA (the highest).
 Conformity to WCAG indicates that your site meets the requirements of the standard.
 For WCAG, these requirements are known as the Success Criteria.
 That means you need to ensure your website satisfies the Success Criteria, and no content present on it violates the requirements.

 In some countries, WCAG serves as a basis from which governments and lawmakers form and sign legislation concerning digital accessibility into action.

 Specific legal requirements and obligations will depend on the country you are in, so it is important to verify exactly what is required.